JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 {style="warning"}

 Plugin code should only be executed when projects are opened (see [Project Open](#project-open)) or when the user invokes an action of a plugin.
-If this cannot be avoided, add a [listener](plugin_listeners.md) subscribing to the [`AppLifecycleListener`](%gh-ic%/platform/platform-impl/src/com/intellij/ide/AppLifecycleListener.java) topic.
+If this can't be avoided, add a [listener](plugin_listeners.md) subscribing to the [`AppLifecycleListener`](%gh-ic%/platform/platform-impl/src/com/intellij/ide/AppLifecycleListener.java) topic.
 See also [Running Tasks Once](ide_infrastructure.md#running-tasks-once).

 ### Project Open